 Being at home also came with other benefits.
 For instance, Spetalnik was able to look after and care for her husband when he broke his arm.

 So what have we learned here?
 Thanks to better communications and a changing culture, it’s now easier than ever to work from home.
-In fact, home working is now the preferred option for many businesses who initially thought that renting an office was the only way to go.
+In fact, home working is now the preferred option for many businesses – including those who started their own tech YouTube channel – who initially thought that renting an office was the only way to go.